Kong/docs.konghq.com/app/_hub/kong-inc/kafka-log/index.md

 Known limitations:

-1. There is no support for TLS
+1. There is no support for TLS.
-2. There is no support for Authentication
+2. There is no support for Authentication.
-3. There is no support for message compression
+3. There is no support for message compression.

 ## Quickstart

 The following guidelines assume that both `Kong` and `Kafka` have been installed on your local machine:

-1. Install `kong-plugin-kafka-log` as specified in the "Installation" section above.
+1. Install `kong-plugin-kafka-log` as specified in the Installation section above.

 2. Create `kong-log` topic in your `Kafka` cluster: